User needs 2.0: a plug-and-play model to be more valuable to audiences

 News organisations that want to deliver more value to their audiences now have a plug-and-play model they can use.

-Dmitry Shishkin is back with an updated version of the model, six years after posting his seminal article detailing six user needs.
-The updated model, user needs 2.0, so comprehensively maps people's news needs that practically any news organisation can just use it off the shelf.
+Dmitry Shishkin is back with an updated version of the user needs model, six years after posting his seminal article detailing six user needs.
+The updated model, user needs 2.0, so comprehensively maps people’s news needs that practically any news organisation can just use it off the shelf.

 What is user needs